 Lighting Europe’s Lamp

-On the eve of the World War I the British diplomat Sir Edward Gray is purported to have said, “The lamps are going out all over Europe.”
-In the wake of the recent Italian election one might reverse that phrase.
-After years of brutal austerity, collapsing economies, widespread unemployment and shredding of the social welfare net, Italians said “basta!”
+On the eve of World War I the British diplomat Sir Edward Gray is purported to have said, “The lamps are going out all over Europe.”
+In the wake of the recent Italian election, one might reverse that phrase.
+After years of brutal austerity, collapsing economies, widespread unemployment, and shredding of the social welfare net, Italians said “basta!”
 “Enough!”
 And lamps are going on all over Europe.